shiyouping/london-events/README.md

 Components on the same level are marked with the same colors.
 The components are visible to those components which are on the same or higher levels.
 That means components are able to call other components which are on the same or lower levels.
 For example, `SystemService` and `NotificationService` are allowed to call each other, and both of them are legal to use `EventEmitter`.
 However, `REST Service` will never utilize `React Framework` or `Application Level Service`.

 ### 2.2.
 How to Run
 In order to run this web application in development environment, [Node.js](https://nodejs.org/en/) needs to be installed first.
-Then execute the following command to start:
+Then execute the following commands to start:
 ````java
 $ npm install
 $ npm start